apache/arrow/js/README.md

 ### Supported Browsers and Platforms

 The bundles we compile support moderns browser released in the last 5 years.
 This includes supported versions of Firefox, Chrome, Edge, and Safari.
-We also support maintained versions of Node.
 We do not actively support Internet Explorer.
-Apache Arrow also works on [supported versions of Node](https://nodejs.org/en/about/releases/).
+Apache Arrow also works on [maintained versions of Node](https://nodejs.org/en/about/releases/).

 # People